 Regionalism and Tribal Insecurity in India

 Observers have long been ambivalent about democratic representation by parties with a regionalist orientation.
-We estimate the causal effect of regionalist party representation on political violence in India and find that regionalist parties that win power cause local violence, but not through increased conflict with the Center.
+We estimate the causal effect of regionalist party representation on political violence in India and find regionalist parties who win power cause local violence, but not through increased conflict with the Center.
 Rather, successful regionalists tend to favor local ethnic majorities, causing heightened uncertainty for local minority groups.
-In particular, we show that the effect is explained entirely by electoral constituencies with significant tribal populations who have no mandated political representation, and that regionalist parties decrease local tribal persons' reported consumption of television and radio, cultural goods, and wages.
-Our results suggest that culturally and economically insecure tribal minorities respond to representation by local majorities with organized political violence.
+In particular, we show that the increased violence is explained entirely by electoral constituencies with significant tribal populations but no mandated political representation for tribes, and that regionalist parties further decrease local tribal persons' reported consumption of television and radio, cultural goods, and wages.
+Our results imply representation by local majorities further relegates local tribal minorities to the margins of society, and that they in turn respond with organized political violence.

 Keywords: Regionalism, Political Violence, Civil Conflict, Elections, Tribal Populations.

 JEL Classification: D74, H19, H77, P48